smgoldade/neschess/README.md

 # nesrpg
 An RPG.
 Made for the NES!
 At least that's the goal.
-I'm doing this as a personal project on behalf of my job.

 ## Recognition
 This project derives pretty much all necessary information needed for programming the NES from